p2p-way/p2p-agent-infra/ansible/readme.md

     desired_capacity: 3
     desired_capacity: '{"all": 3}'

-    # AWS only - 2 nodes in all regions and 3 nodes in eu-central-1 one
+    # AWS only - 2 nodes in all regions and 3 nodes in eu-central-1
     desired_capacity: '{"aws": {"all": 2, "eu-central-1": 3}}'

     # Clouds and selected regions